zkemail/zk-jwt/packages/circuits/README.md

     -   `accountCode`: The account code.
 (Used in the context of a `jwt-wallet` to identify the smart wallet)
     -   `codeIndex`: The index of the "account code" in the "command".
     -   `periodIndex`: The index of the period in the JWT message.
-    -   `jwtTypStartIndex`: The index of the "typ" in the JWT header.
     -   `jwtKidStartIndex`: The index of the "kid" in the JWT header.
     -   `issKeyStartIndex`: The index of the "iss" key in the JWT payload.
     -   `issLength`: The length of the "iss" claim in the JWT payload.